 San Marcos

 The “in” spot for Yoga, holistic courses, treatments and massage.
 Take a look at our Holistic Treatments and Massage page for detailed information.
-San Marcos is a five minute boat ride from Maya Moon Lodges private dock, ( the boats stop every 20 minutes), or a 20 minute walk from the top road entrance.
+San Marcos is a five minute boat ride from Maya Moon Lodges private dock, (the boats stop every 20 minutes) or a 20-minute walk from the top entrance at the road.

 Vida Cocina Creativa – Lakeside Bar and Restaurant – Good Food – Usually a music event on in the evenings.
 Check their facebook page for more information .